Interview with Deb Dana, LCSW

 Charlotte: It really opens the door doesn't it?

 Deb: Yeah, yeah.

-Charlotte: And I know that, the “Ventral Vagal system" is-- we can come in to relationship through it, through this social engagement right?
-You mentioned about you know our eyes, how we look, the sound in our voice you know I remember when I was a project manager, one fellow used to call me a sergeant, because I had this certain tone of authority.
-And I had to really learn about that honestly and in my life you know, and you know my dedicated marriage you know it’s been a great way to really.
+Charlotte: And I know that, the ventral vagal system is-- we can come in to relationship through it, through this social engagement right?
+You mentioned about you know our eyes, how we look, the sound in our voice, you know I remember when I was a project manager, one fellow used to call me a sergeant, because I had this certain tone of authority.
+And I had to really learn about that, honestly, in my life you know, and you know my dedicated marriage you know, it’s been a great way to really.

 Deb: Well it’s a great way to experiment with moving through different states by intentionally deactivating or activating elements of the social engagement system.
-For instance if I ask you to hold your head still, don’t move your head, keep it straight and then look at me and I look at you with the neutral face and just sort of a look what happens to your nervous system?
+For instance if I asked you to hold your head still, don’t move your head, keep it straight and then look at me and I’ll look at you with the neutral face and just sort of a look - what happens to your nervous system?

-Charlotte: Wow, it kind of just release-- kind of almost it feels like it's shutting down.
+Charlotte: Wow, it kind of almost feels like it's shutting down.